HTTP-RPC/Kilo/README.md

 URL arguments represent binary content and can only be used with `POST` requests.
 List arguments may be used with any request type, but list elements must be a supported simple type; e.g. `List<Double>`.

-The result handler is called upon completion of the service operation. `ResultHandler` is a functional interface whose single method, `execute()`, is defined as follows:
+The result handler is called upon completion of the operation. `ResultHandler` is a functional interface whose single method, `execute()`, is defined as follows:

     public void execute(V result, Exception exception);